I naturally categorize miles and points into two groups:

 Starwood Preferred Guest Starpoints

-The most flexible and broadly useful points are Starpoints, which transfer to American, US Airways, Delta, and 27 other airline programs mostly at favorable rates.
-(A notable exception is the poor 2 Starpoints to 1 United mile rate.)
+The most flexible and broadly useful points are Starpoints, which transfer to American, Alaska, and 27 other airline programs mostly at favorable rates.
+Every day, 20,000 Starpoints transfers to 25,000 American Airlines or Alaska Airlines miles.

 - Most transfers take days.